eldooriomar/PHBS_MLF_2018/README.md

 **GOAL**:

-We executed a classification based on U.K. road accidents ranging from 2014 to 2016 using the methodologies covered in class (Ordered Logistic Regression, Neural network, KNN, Decision tree).
+We executed a classification based on U.K. road accidents ranging from 2014 to 2016 using the methodologies covered in class (Logistic Regression, Neural network, KNN, Decision tree).
 Our classification specifies the impact of certain features on car wreckage.

 **DATA SOURCE**: